13 May 2016: Pre-Clovis occupation 14,550 years ago at the Page-Ladson site, Florida, and the peopling of the Americas

 "I can't see either of these papers being in the next IPCC report.
 Kevin and I will keep them out somehow - even if we have to redefine what the peer-review literature is!" — excerpted from an email by Phil Jones, head of the climate research unit at the University of East Anglia.

-commentary: Beware Scientific Gate Keepers Corrupted by their own Dogma: Again and again, credentialed specialists in assorted scientific fields display adolescent pettiness and vindictiveness when their dogmatic viewpoints are challenged.
-Instead of rigorous adherence to a neutral, intellectually scientific moral compass, they descend into political expediency --- CYA mode --- to maintain the clubby status quo against any criticism, internal or external.
+commentary: Beware Scientific Gate Keepers Corrupted by their own Dogma: With alarming regularity, credentialed specialists in assorted scientific fields display adolescent pettiness and vindictiveness when their dogmatic viewpoints are challenged.
+Instead of rigorous adherence to a neutral, intellectually scientific moral compass, they descend into political expediency — CYA mode — to maintain the clubby status quo against any criticism, internal or external.
 So, is it any wonder why skeptics, in a groundswell, see Peer Review as simply a dismissive weapon of know-it-all elitists to handily abort ideas threatening to their collective enlightenments?
 Academic experts often remind us of their own blesséd books in print as authoritative, desensitized by how myopic or obsolete they are or may be.